Goncermor/Xylazine/README.md

 2. Open the project in Visual Studio 2022.
 3. Build the project to generate the executable.
 4. Run the executable file on your target system.
-5. Activate the desired effects to initiate the prank.

 **:warning: Note**: Please ensure that you use this project responsibly and only on consenting individuals.
 Xylazine is intended for entertainment purposes only and should not be used to cause harm or panic.

 ## Contributing
 Contributions to Xylazine are welcome!
 If you have any ideas for new features, improvements, or bug fixes, feel free to submit a pull request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 Xylazine was inspired by the desire to create a harmless prank tool for amusement purposes.
-Special thanks to all contributors and supporters of this project.

 Enjoy pranking responsibly with Xylazine! 🎉